-If you are considering submitting an application to University of Nevada, Las Vegas, the deadline for Fall 2022 admissions is June 1 and the fee for the application is $60.
+If you are applying to University of Nevada, Las Vegas, the deadline for Fall 2023 admissions is June 1 and the fee for the application costs $60.

 |Mean Unweighted GPA||3.4|